five posters providing access to a series of interactive audiovisual compositions using Augmented Reality,

 The SkylAR posters are put up in public space and are therefore available to a general public.
 Furthermore, they are accessible while people are going about their everyday activities.
 Each poster contains a QR code which leads to a landing page, from where the AR can be started.

 The foregrounded use of motifs from comics is suitable to appeal to a broader audience, thus opening up the project to people unfamiliar with experimental art forms.
-As part of the Zagreb Biennale 2023, the posters are distributed throughout the city already two weeks before the beginning of the festival.
-As a complementary event, a one-hour performance takes place early in the festival, where the visual and sonic elements from the various AR-compositions are performed live in an audiovisual concert, performed by Jennifer Torrence (percussion and performance) and myself (electronics, visuals and performance).
+As part of the Zagreb Biennale 2023, the posters were distributed throughout the city already two weeks before the beginning of the festival.
+As a complementary event, a 50-minute performance took place early in the festival, where the visual and sonic elements from the various AR-compositions are performed live in an audiovisual concert, performed by Jennifer Torrence (percussion and performance) and myself (electronics, visuals and performance).
 Various projections, live-streaming and a heterogenous multichannel sound system are used.

 Haraway, Donna: Staying with the Trouble – Making Kin in the Chthulucene, Durham: Duke University Press, 2016